2024년 9월 고2 모의고사 변형 (31-42번)

 2024년 9월 고2 모의고사 31번

-As outraging as the combination of an unfavorable outcome and an unfair process is, this combination also brings with it a consolation prize: the possibility of attributing the bad outcome to something other ____ ourselves.
+As outraging as the combination of an unfavorable outcome and an unfair process is, this combination also brings with ____ a consolation prize: the possibility of attributing the bad outcome to something other than ourselves.

-When the process is fair we believe that our outcome is deserved, which is another way of saying that there must have been something about ourselves (what we did or who we are) that caused the ____
+When the process is fair we believe that our outcome is deserved, which is ____ way of saying that there must have been something about ourselves (what we did or who we are) that caused the outcome.

 2024년 9월 고2 모의고사 32번

-Having adjusted the dimensions of these plates due to their diverse origins, he was able to analyse the constant elements in fashion features ____ to come up with a study that was neither intuitive nor approximate, but precise, mathematical and statistical.
+Having adjusted the dimensions of these plates due to their diverse origins, he was able to analyse the constant elements in fashion features and to ____ up with a study that was neither intuitive nor approximate, but precise, mathematical and statistical.

 He demonstrated unambiguously that fashion is a profoundly regular ____ which is not located at the level of annual variations but on the scale of history.

-If, at any one moment, skirts are at their longest, fifty years later they will be at their shortest; thus skirts become long again fifty years after being short and ____ hundred years after being long.
+If, at any one moment, skirts are at their longest, fifty years later they will be at their shortest; thus skirts become long again fifty years after being short ____ a hundred years after being long.

 2024년 9월 고2 모의고사 33번